Overview

 • E-Discovery Basics, Rhode Island Bar Association Government Lawyers Committee CLE, November 2016.

-• Women’s Leadership Network Seminar, Roger Williams University School of Architecture, Art History and Historic Preservation, October 2016 (panelist).
+• Women’s Leadership Network Seminar, Roger Williams University School of Architecture, Art History and Historic Preservation, (panelist) October 2016.

 • How to Get Your Social Media, Email and Text Evidence Admitted (and Keep Theirs Out), NBI, June, 2016 (co-presenter).

-• When Courts of Law and Public Opinion Collide, RI Bar Association Annual Meeting, June 2016 (co-presenter).
+• When Courts of Law and Public Opinion Collide, RI Bar Association Annual Meeting (co-presenter), June 2016.

 • Adding New Sources of E-Discovery to Your Litigation Toolkit, CLE hosted by the Rhode Island Department of Attorney General, May 2016.